 Churchwardens have oversight with the incumbent and PCC of the financial administration of the parish, which includes making sure that appropriate procedures are in place for counting the collection, recordkeeping etc. As with many things, this does not mean that you need to do all tasks yourself but that you need to be sure they are done in the right manner.
-For example, ensuring that any collection is counted by two people, recorded and then passed on to the Treasurer, if they are not one of the people doing the counting.
+For example, ensuring no one individual has sole access or control of Church funds.